-Internal decorations Visually inspected.
-The internal decorations are a mixture of papered and painted finishes.
-Cellars Visually inspected where there was a safe and purpose-built access.
-We are unaware of any underfloor access areas.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity.
-The electric meter and consumer unit are located within the hallway.
-We are advised that the property was rewired circa 2005.
+The electric meter and consumer unit are in a hall cupboard.
+The fusebox for a former electric night storage heating system remains.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas.
+The gas meter is housed in an external box.

-Gas There is no gas supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Assumed mains water supply.
-The kitchen units are fitted with a stainless steel sink unit.
-The sanitary fittings comprise a three piece white suite within the bathroom.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
+Water is assumed to be from the mains supply.
+The kitchen units are fitted with an acrylic sink.
+There is a three piece fairly modern white suite in the bathroom.